Credit: Annie Spratt, Unsplash

 - create and play through words, pictures and drawing

-- A safe space and supportive community to connect and share your findings from each week’s prompts and creative exercises with like-minded starry-eyed learners
+- A safe space and supportive community to connect and share your findings from the prompts and creative exercises with like-minded starry-eyed learners

 - Inspirational posts – quotes, videos, links, Pinterest boards

-- Bonus talks and workshops with Agnes Becker and guest speakers
+- Talks and workshops with Agnes Becker and guest speakers

-You will be welcomed into a Stardust Adventure with open arms if:
+You will be welcomed with open arms if:

 - You want to enrich your experience of being in nature with learning and creativity but don’t know where to start